-A few weeks ago I was sitting in front of the computer screen, the ever pervasive cursor flashing om a blank piece of digitized paper, and that was as far as I got.
+A few weeks ago I was sitting in front of the computer screen, the ever-pervasive cursor flashing on a blank piece of digitized paper, and that was as far as I got.

-No, the house didn’t burn down, mo major catastrophe, or family member or friend was in dire need of my help.
+No, the house didn’t burn down, no major catastrophe nor family member or friend was in dire need of my help.

-I just didn’t know what to do next.
+I just didn’t know what to write next.

-I find SomNote excellent for just putting words down, emailing it my myself and rehashing it later.
-It has basically been used to write the first 37 chapters on the novel.
+I find SomNote excellent for just putting words down quickly, as narrative, or just points, emailing it my myself and rehashing it later.
+It has basically been used to write the first 37 chapters of the YA novel.

 But as for the other writing?

-Strangers We’ve Become, the follow up to What Sets Us Apart had taken a new direction.
-As this is the next book to be published, I should have been working on it, but instead, some of it was still swirling around in my head.
+Strangers We’ve Become, the follow-up to What Sets Us Apart took a new direction.
+As this is the next book to be published, and I have completed the revisions the editor asked for. we might see this finally get to the publisher.

 Never let anyone tell you there’s not something else to be done after 10 edits, and re-writes.

-The Things We Do For Love, a little story I wrote many years ago, was resurrected almost intact, and is also almost ready for publication.
+The Things We Do For Love, a little story I wrote many years ago, is finally through its last edit and ready for the final approval from the editor, and will be ready for publication.
 It will be categorized as Romantic Suspense, along with Sunday In New York.

-I do now, and it’s going to be fun getting there.
+I have no idea how it will end, but it’s going to be fun getting there.

-This is a link to the last episode here:
+This is a link to the latest episode here: https://www.walthensonpi.com/

 Now, I guess, it’s back to work!